 Rule 1: Opt for a glass that is clear so that the color of the wine can be examined.
-Check for a glass with a long stem, making sure the top of the glass is channeled inward so that the aroma of the wine stays inside every time it’s moved in the glass.
+Check for a glass with a long stem, making sure the top of the glass is channeled inward so that the aroma of the wine, like the ones found on the tuscany wine area, stays inside every time it’s moved in the glass.

 Guide to tasting wine like a pro

 Start off by holding your wine glass against a white background, e.g. a white napkin/tissue and look at the color.
 The deeper and darker the color, the longer the wine was aged in an oak barrel consisting of a smoother taste.

 Next you need to swirl the wine in your glass gently, to allow the wine to release it bouquets.
 Swirling free hand increases the risk of spilling the wine.
 You could use a table top or surface and hold the stem of your glass like a pencil between your fingers and pretend to draw small circles on the surface, this will amplify it’s smell.
 Repeat it for few seconds.